The Best Universal Remotes For 2025

 Okay so you may or may not have heard of them before, but what exactly is a universal remote?

-Well besides the powerful sounding name, a universal remote is one that is capable of controlling nearly every device that you currently own.
+Well besides the powerful sounding name, a universal remote is one that is capable of being programmed to control nearly every device that you currently own — be it Blu-ray players, televisions, you name it.

 Why Choose To Go With One?

-Well to answer that, let me know if this scenario sounds familiar to you at all.
+While we’ve already technically covered why getting one can be a good idea, let me know if this scenario sounds familiar to you at all.

 You’re watching TV when you then decide “hey you know what, I think I’m going to watch a Blu-ray.